 Everyone talks about the importance of drinking water.
-This isn't groundbreaking news.
-What is important is understanding why you should be drinking more water and how it can help you lose weight.
+This isn’t groundbreaking news.
+It is important to understand why you should be drinking more water and how it can help you lose weight.

 Up to 70% of the human body is made of water.
-Water is quintessential to all organisms and we as humans need to drink a certain amount each day to survive.
-Roughly 3 days without water and the human body will go through a painful process of dehydration, fatigue, organs shutting down, and then death.
+Water is quintessential to all organisms, and we as humans need to drink a certain amount each day to survive.
+Roughly 3 days without water and the human body will go through a painful dehydration process, fatigue, organs shutting down, and then death.

 As a general rule of thumb, an average human should be drinking roughly 2-3 liters of water per day.
 However, this can vary greatly depending on your level of activity, the climates you live in, and body requirements.

 Water is crucial to our well being because it aids our bodies to control and regulate lots of different mechanisms.